j314h/frontend-numerica-competences/README.md

 `/component` => style for divers component
 `/size-text` => size for text of all app
 `/style` => style for elements isolate
 `globals-rules.scss` => is load in App component, and he charge all rules css for everyone component
+`root.scss` => load all variable for project